fortuitous-dev/monitor-utils/README.rst

 Disk Stats
 ===========
 Fluentbit does alot already, but it seems to lack Disk statistics.
 It has a *Disk Usage* module, but it only measures IO characteristics, not usage size amounts.
 When disks fill up, systems tend to crash, so we really want to know size data.

 As such we provide a tool called disk_space to collect this.
 It is meant to be called by Fluentbit's Exec input plugin::

     [INPUT]
-        Name          disks
+        Name disk_space
         Tag  disk_stats
-        Command       disk_space
+        Command /opt/bin/disk_space
-        Interval_Sec  240
+        Interval_Sec 600
         Parser logfmt

     [OUTPUT]
         Name             loki